thewca/wca-regulations/wca-regulations_2012.md

   - 2a2) Meets the competition requirements, which must be clearly announced before the competition.
   - 2a3) Is not suspended by WCA Board.
 - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete.
-- 2c) Competitors must provide all information required by the organisation team (minimally comprising: name, country, date of birth, gender, contact information, selected events) for their registration to be considered complete.
+- 2c) Competitors must register by providing all information required by the organisation team (including: name, country, date of birth, gender, contact information, selected events).
   - 2c1) A competitor shall not be eligible to compete without a completed registration, as determined by the organisation team.
 - 2d) A competitor's name, country, gender, and competition results are considered public information.
 All other personal information is considered confidential, and may only be disclosed to outside organisations/persons with the consent of the competitor.
 - 2e) Competitors must represent a country of which they hold citizenship.
 The WCA Delegate should verify citizenship standing by means of documents (e.g. a passport).
 If a competitor is found ineligible to represent the country under which they have registered, the competitor may be retroactively disqualified and/or suspended at the discretion of the WCA Board.